LT Media Lab

-My research involves the design, development and evaluation of online learning environments, technology integration in K-12 preservice and inservice settings, and the innovative use of technology to support teaching and learning.
-Most recently, my research and projects have focused on hybrid online adventure learning environments (http://www.polarhusky.com), online scaffolding environments, and online community-building environments.
-I have also continued my research in content, cohort-specific technology integration within preservice teacher education programs.
+My research involves the design, development, and evaluation of online and mobile learning environments, technology integration in K-12 preservice and inservice settings, and the innovative use of technology to support teaching and learning.
+Most recently, my projects have focused on online adventure learning, TPACK and geospatial learning, technology-enhanced environmental and sustainability education, online scaffolding, and online community-building.
+I also research cohort-specific technology integration within preservice teacher education programs.

-Moreover, I am very excited about the addition of a new certificate in online distance learning available within our program area.
-The certificate focuses on how to effectively design, develop, deliver, and assess learning environment to facilitate successful online learning and consists of four courses that can be used towards a master’s degree or a Ph.D. within learning technologies.
+In addition, I oversee the certificate in online distance learning available within the Learning Technologies program area.
+This certificate focuses on how to effectively design, develop, deliver, facilitate and assess online learning.
+It consists of four courses that can be used toward a master’s degree or Ph.D. in Learning Technologies.
 Finally, I have a passion for teaching.
-I truly enjoy teaching how technology can be used to enhance learning and the important role it has within the classroom and workplace
+I truly enjoy teaching how technology can be used to enhance learning and the important role it has within the classroom and workplace.